pedrogneri/envelope/README.md

 | Default | Set a default value for an environment variable.
 If it is not found, this value will be used as a replacement.     | ``envelope:"PORT,default:8080"`` |

 Feel free to use Envelope to effortlessly decode your environment variables into your Go structs.

+## License
+The code is licensed under the MIT License.
+See LICENSE file for more details.